Central Districts cricket team: History

-The Central Stags is the home side of one of New Zealand's greatest batsmen, Ross Taylor, who made his first-class debut for the team as an 18-year-old on 9 January 2003.
+One of New Zealand's greatest batsmen, Ross Taylor, played for the Central Stags.
+He made his first-class debut for the team as an 18-year-old on 9 January 2003.
 In 2021/22 at Pukekura Park, Taylor broke the record for the fastest Ford Trophy century, reaching his hundred in 49 balls, breaking the national record that had been held by retired Canterbury batsman Peter Fulton.
+Taylor played his final match for the Stags in 2022/23.

 In 2017, Brad Schmulian hit the highest score by any New Zealand cricketer on first-class debut with an innings of 203 for the Central Stags against Northern Districts at Bay Oval.
 The previous record had stood since the late 19th century.

 In 2010, Kieran Noema-Barnett set a New Zealand record for the fastest T20 half century, off just 18 balls.
 In the 2016 Ford Trophy Grand Final, another Central Stags batsman, Tom Bruce, added the record for the fastest one-day half century in New Zealand with his 50 coming off 16 balls.

 Two batsmen named Ben Smith have played for the Central Stags.
 Adding to the confusion, both Ben Smith and Ben Smith have scored a first-class double century for the team.

-Two of New Zealand's premier cricketing schools, New Plymouth Boys' High School and Palmerston North Boys' High, have produced a number of Stags players, along with schools such as Napier Boys' High School, Nelson College and Whanganui Collegiate.
+Among New Zealand's premier cricketing schools to have produced many Central Stags players are New Plymouth Boys' High School, Palmerston North Boys' High, Napier Boys' High School, Nelson College, Waimea College, Marlborough Boys' College and Whanganui Collegiate.

 The CEO of Central Districts Cricket Association is a former Central Stags player, Lance Hamilton.
 In September 2019 former CEO Pete de Wet announced that CDCA had signed renowned international coach Mickey Arthur as the Central Stags T20 coach for the 2019/20 Super Smash season, however Arthur was granted a contract release before the competition began.

 In 2019/20, the team had a chance to become the first team since 1940 to win the Plunket Shield for three seasons in a row.
 However, the team was second on the table when the final two rounds of the eight-match season were cancelled due to the COVID-19 pandemic.
 The Plunket Shield was awarded to the Wellington cricket team, whom they had been about to play at McLean Park, with the Stags declared runners-up.